 Our Categories For 20 Years of Latitude

-Next summer, we’ll gather to celebrate the twentieth edition of Latitude Festival.
+In summer 2026, we’ll gather to celebrate the twentieth edition of Latitude Festival.
 Twenty years of festival line ups that celebrate the breadth of the arts.
 Thousands of artists have moved us with theatre, with literature, with songs, with laughter, with dance.
 Together, we’ve experienced moments that simply couldn’t have happened anywhere else.

 To celebrate it all, we’d like to invite you to join us in a conversation about the most important artists, the most important books, the most important theatre shows.
 Part mission statement, part cultural archive, part collective memory.
 A cultural and social survey and conversation with you, our audience, to establish in your eyes and our eyes what the most important aspects of modern life and culture have been.